- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Apply all over the face in a circular motion, avoiding the eyes.
+- Apply all over the face in a circular motion, avoiding the eye area

 DIY Exfoliating Body Scrubs

-The skin on your body is thicker and less sensitive than the skin on your face.
+The skin on the body is thicker and less sensitive than facial skin.
 It can therefore tolerate body scrubs containing larger, rougher granules to slough off dead skin.
-The oil in the scrubs helps deeply hydrate and smooth typically dry areas such as elbows and knees.
+The oil in the scrubs help deeply hydrate and smooth typically dry areas such as elbows and knees.

 Almond oil and sea salt scrub

 While sea salt is too coarse to be used on the face, it is an effective ingredient in a body scrub.
-After you rinse off the scrub, the almond oil leaves your skin feeling soft and smooth.
+After you rinse off the scrub, skin will feel soft and smooth due to the almond oil.

 Ingredients